rakshita-vijay/oops-project/README.md

 ### 6.3 Dynamic Asset Management

-The application dynamically loads and scales images based on object type[2]:
+The application dynamically loads and scales images based on object type:

   - **Automatic Scaling**: Images are resized to appropriate dimensions using SCALE_SMOOTH
   - **Memory Efficiency**: Images are loaded on-demand rather than preloaded